 In these Terms and Conditions the following words and phrases shall have the following meanings:

 2. Receipt Of Orders The placing of an Order by a Customer shall constitute an offer to the Company to purchase goods at the current price advertised by the Company.
 The Company shall have an absolute discretion as to whether or not to accept that offer.

-3. Offer and Acceptance If the Company decides not to accept an offer made according to the terms of Clause 2. above, it shall inform the Customer accordingly and refund or return to the Customer all monies included with the Order, or those sums relating to that part of the Order which is not accepted.
+3. Offer and Acceptance If the Company decides not to accept an offer made according to the terms of Clause 2. above, it shall inform the Customer accordingly and, depending on your method of payment (see point 5), refund or return to the Customer all monies included with the Order, or those sums relating to that part of the Order which is not accepted.

 4. Availability of Stock The Company shall endeavour to supply any and all items ordered.
 However, the Company reserves the right not to supply any or all items ordered by a Customer if the same are not available.

-5. Time of Delivery The Company shall endeavour to ensure that a Customer's Order is despatched at the time requested by that Customer.
-Where the Company is unable to despatch an Order at the time requested by a Customer, that Order shall be despatched as close to the time requested as is reasonably possible, whether this is earlier or later than the time requested.
+6. Time of Delivery The Company shall endeavour to ensure that a Customer's Order is dispatched at the time requested by that Customer.
+Where the Company is unable to dispatch an Order at the time requested by a Customer, that Order shall be dispatched as close to the time requested as is reasonably possible, whether this is earlier or later than the time requested.

 Goods returned to our shops that were purchased online will be refunded with the same form of payment, as originally used to buy the item.
 For example the payment card, or PayPal

 Goods returned via carrier for refund, will be refunded within 3 to 5 days of the goods arriving back with us.
 Please note that banks take longer to process refunds than purchases, so there may be a delay of several days before your refund appears on your card statement

 10. Cancellation and Variation of Orders If you wish to cancel or are considering cancelling a product you have ordered from us please be aware of the following terms that apply: